 The Virtuous Cycle: The Foundation of Mission-Driven Innovation

 To participate in innovation today, an organization must invest in—or access through partnership—people and practices dedicated to operating healthcare innovation’s virtuous cycle.
 (See Figure 4.1.)
 A virtuous cycle, or circle, is the term used to describe a complex chain of related events or steps, involving strong expertise and engagement and compounding in a positive feedback loop.
 When operated optimally, it’s the opposite of the vicious circle, or cycle, a comparable set of recurring events that conspire to spin out of control and result in negative consequences.

 We developed commercialization competencies and infrastructure early and robustly, and then grew them in a dynamic manner over the past two decades.
-While our earliest efforts were driven mainly by enthusiasm ...
+While our earliest efforts were driven ...